priyanshu7725/expense-tracker/README.md

 ## Overview

-This project manages personal expenses and provides aggregated insights such as totals by category and date range.
+This project manages personal expenses and provides aggregated insights such as totals by category, date range and month.
 It is a backend API that can be integrated with a frontend to make it more user-friendly.
 It follows a layered architecture using Entity, Repository, Service, and REST Controller layers.
 This project was built as a self-learning backend development exercise.